jellyfin/jellyfin.org/docs/general/clients/kodi.md

 This screen allows you to choose which libraries to sync to your Kodi install.
 This process will copy metadata for your media into the local Kodi database, allowing you to browse through your media libraries as if they were native to your device.

-Either choose "All" or select individual libraries you'd like synced, and select OK.
+Either choose "All" or select individual libraries you would like synced and select OK.
 Syncing the metadata will start automatically.
 The duration of this process varies greatly depending on the size of your library, the power of your local device, and the connection speed to the server.

-You can still access any libraries that haven't been synced by going through the Jellyfin add-on menu.
+You can still access any libraries that have not been synced by going through the Jellyfin add-on menu.
 These unsynced libraries will be labeled as "dynamic."

 If an error occurs during syncing, enable debug logging in the Jellyfin add-on in Kodi and if in a Unix-like OS, set the **log level** of Samba to 2 to see if there are issues authenticating.

 ### Multiple User Accounts

 The Jellyfin for Kodi add-on doesn't natively handle multiple user accounts.
-Fortunately, Kodi has a built in method of handling this called profiles.
+Fortunately, Kodi has a built-in method of handling this called profiles.
 Information about this can be found on the Profiles page of the [Kodi Wiki](https://kodi.wiki/view/Profiles).
 Once profiles have been created, you must install the Jellyfin add-on and go through the installation steps above for each user profile.
 When you switch Kodi profiles, you will also switch Jellyfin users.
 You can tell Kodi to bring you to a profile login screen during startup by going to the Profiles section inside of the Settings page and checking the box for "Show login screen on startup."

 :::tip